StefxM/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Dom stands for document as in the web browser page.

 2. What is an event?

+Actions that are happening in the browser.

 3. What is an event listener?

+A method we use that lets you add events to a DOM

 4. Why would we convert a NodeList into an Array?

+We would convert if we need to use an array method like .push() or .pop().

 5. What is a component?

+Reusable group of code that we can use to DRY up our code.

 ### Git Set up